Medically reviewed on Oct 25, 2018

 Keep a record of how many puffs you use each week, how often you use your pre-exercise inhaler for prevention and how often you use it to treat symptoms.
 If you use it daily or you frequently use it for symptom relief, your doctor may adjust your long-term control medication.

 Lifestyle and home remedies

+Exercise is an important part of a healthy lifestyle for everyone, including most people with exercise-induced bronchoconstriction.
 Steps you can take to prevent or minimize symptoms of exercise-induced bronchoconstriction include the following: